-The Establishment of Canada Torrent Laws
+What Is The Canada Torrent Laws?

 Last January 1, 2015, Canada torrent laws took effect.
 This gave copyright holders the legal chance to defy the illegal downloaders.
 Although piracy can hardly be eradicated in a snap, this law has certainly made the problem end in gradual.

 This new act of Canada is called the Copyright Modernization Act.
 This enables people to own the rights to TV shows, movies, and music with the power of protecting their intellectual and digital properties.
-This act will be in defense against those who engage in illegal and prohibited downloads through torrents or streaming services.
-Warnings will be received by the violators, and overlooking those warnings could lead to lawsuit.
+This act will be in defense against those who engage in illegal and prohibited downloads through torrent sites or streaming services.
+Warnings will be received by the violators, and overlooking those warnings could lead to a lawsuit.

 Online file sharing is not the thing that makes the scheme illegal.
 What remains unlawful is the process of sharing files that are copyrighted.
 Those who do not hold the copyright of the digital properties should place their hands off those files.
 This act has been Canada’s first venture in taking solid actions towards halting online content breach.

-Canada torrent laws had similar faces in the past which also aimed to amend this ever growing infringement.
+Canada torrent laws had similar faces in the past which also aimed to amend this ever-growing infringement.
 However, the previous laws were not as solid as what they have established currently.
 It also went far behind other countries that have become stringent in implementing and enacting the laws that will put a halt to this issue.

 The biggest question is that: Will the problem immediately go to end after this act?
 The basic answer is no. People surely will still give illegal downloads a try, seemingly testing the solidity of the policy.
 People would most likely wait to receive the final warnings before they will decisively vow not to engage in a similarly unlawful act ever again.

 Even in other first world countries like Britain, the effects of the laws have been relatively slow.
-Although the rules are tight, zero percent illegal downloads can still hardly be achieved.
+Although the rules are tight, zero percent of illegal downloads can still hardly be achieved.
 There were still some cases of illegally downloading movies, books, video games, music, or computer software.

 In the US, this problem is considerably worse.
 In fact, in the year 2012, the citizens of America made over $90 billion worth of torrent downloads.
 It was approximately a loss of over $12 billion loss to the US economy.
-Because of this, the government already started to made stronger moves in hunting those illegal downloaders down.
+Because of this, the government already started to make stronger moves in hunting those illegal downloaders down.